s3p02/SSH_INTO_GCP/SSH_INTO_GCP.md

   <img src="/SSH_LOGIN_CONFIRM_GPU.png">
 </kbd>

 It's recommended that one stops the VM when its not used, as the charge per hour is ~$1.
-Approzimately you can get less than 300 hours with the free credit to play aroung with a GPU VM on GCP.
+Approzimately you can get less than 300 hours with the free credit to play around with a GPU VM on GCP.